jovanbulck/sgx-pte/README.md

 This is the code accompanying the paper "Telling Your Secrets Without Page Faults:
 Stealthy Page Table-Based Attacks on Enclaved Execution" which appears in the 26th USENIX security symposium.
-A copy of the paper can be found at
+A copy of the paper is available at
 <https://people.cs.kuleuven.be/~jo.vanbulck/usenix17.pdf>.

+Van Bulck, J., Weichbrodt, N., Kapitza, R., Piessens, F., and Strackx, R.
+Telling your secrets without page faults: Stealthy page table-based attacks on enclaved execution.
+In 26th USENIX Security Symposium (2017), USENIX Association.

 # Paper abstract